iMartinoff/Business_card_site/README.md

-This is an example of complicated business card site, for those of you who are interested in jewelery, webdevelopment and enjoy reading about stuff.
+This is an example of a complicated business card site, for those of you who are interested in jewelery, webdevelopment and enjoy reading about stuff.